Krak des Chevaliers: Origins and Crusader period

 Another earthquake struck in 1202, and it may have been after this event that the castle was remodelled.
 The 13th-century work was the last period of building at Krak des Chevaliers and gave it its current appearance.
 An enclosing stone circuit was built between 1142 and 1170; the earlier structure became the castle's inner court or ward.
 If there was a circuit of walls surrounding the inner court that pre-dated the current outer walls, no trace of it has been discovered.

 The first half of the 13th century has been characterised as Krak des Chevaliers' "golden age".
 While other Crusader strongholds came under threat, Krak des Chevaliers and its garrison of 2,000 soldiers dominated the surrounding area.
-It was effectively the center of a principality which remained in Crusader hands until 1271 and was the only major inland area to remain constantly under Crusader control during this period.
+It was effectively the center of a principality which remained in Crusader hands until 1271, and was the only major inland area to remain constantly under Crusader control during this period.
 Crusaders who passed through the area would often stop at the castle, and probably made donations.
 King Andrew II of Hungary visited in 1218 and proclaimed the castle the "key of the Christian lands".
 He was so impressed with the castle that he gave a yearly income of 60 marks to the Master and 40 to the brothers.
 Geoffroy de Joinville, uncle of the noted chronicler of the Crusades Jean de Joinville, died at Krak des Chevaliers in 1203 or 1204 and was buried in the castle's chapel.

-The main contemporary accounts relating to Krak des Chevaliers are of Muslim origin and tend to emphasise Muslim success while overlooking setbacks against the Crusaders although they suggest that the Knights Hospitaller forced the settlements of Hama and Homs to pay tribute to the Order.
+The main contemporary accounts relating to Krak des Chevaliers are of Muslim origin and tend to emphasise Muslim success while overlooking setbacks against the Crusaders, although they suggest that the Knights Hospitaller forced the settlements of Hama and Homs to pay tribute to the Order.
 This situation lasted as long as Saladin's successors warred between themselves.
 The proximity of Krak des Chevaliers to Muslim territories allowed it to take on an offensive role, acting as a base from which neighboring areas could be attacked.
-By 1203 the garrison were making raids on Montferrand (which was under Muslim control) and Hama, and in 1207 and 1208 the castle's soldiers took part in an attack on Homs.
+By 1203, the garrison was making raids on Montferrand (which was under Muslim control) and Hama, and in 1207 and 1208 the castle's soldiers took part in an attack on Homs.
 Krak des Chevaliers acted as a base for expeditions to Hama in 1230 and 1233 after the amir refused to pay tribute.
 The former was unsuccessful, but the 1233 expedition was a show of force that demonstrated the importance of Krak des Chevaliers.